LiquidPlayer/ConsoleSurface/README.md

 Okay, so here's what happening.
 We are setting an indefinite timer so that the process stays alive until we decide to kill it.
 After that, we are requesting to attach to a surface with `LiquidCore.attach(surface, callback)`.
-The _surface_ parameter is the canonical name of the surface (`org.liquidplayer.surfaces.console.ConsoleSurface`) and _callback_ is a callback function that takes an error as its argument.
+The _surface_ parameter is the canonical name of the surface (`org.liquidplayer.surface.console.ConsoleSurface`) and _callback_ is a callback function that takes an error as its argument.
 We are using the arrow function (`=>`) notation here.
 ES6 is for real and it's time to get used to it.
 If you want to use old-timey `function(error) { ... }` notation, that's ok too.